Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 - So far this season, 17.9% of the 526 passes thrown by his team have gone Boyd's way.

-- Boyd has seen the ball thrown his way seven times in the red zone this season, 12.3% of his team's 57 red zone pass attempts.
+- Boyd (seven red zone targets) has been the recipient of 12.3% of his team's 57 red zone pass attempts.

-- The Bengals have thrown the ball in 55.7% of their plays from scrimmage this year while running the ball 44.3% of the time.
-This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Browns.